asifkd012020/open-itg-aws_runbooks/ecs/RUNBOOK.md

 **How?**

-### Prerequisites for Specifying Sensitive Data Using Secrets Manager
+### Pre requisites for specifying sensitive data using Secrets Manager

 The following should be considered when using Secrets Manager to specify sensitive data for containers.